-Assistant Director of Higher Education Communications
+Assistant Director of Higher Education Communications and Outreach

 As part of the Communications team, Phil Martin prepares senior leaders for public engagement, conducts media relations, and advises team members on message strategy to advance Ed Trust’s higher education equity agenda.

 Before joining Ed Trust, Phil served as a two-term Obama Administration official at the U.S. Department of Education in policy, outreach, and operations roles.
 He also led the education technology marketplace initiative for Digital Promise; advised students and created new programs at Princeton University’s Pace Center for civic engagement; managed field operations for the Obama Campaign in the 2008 presidential election in east Akron, Ohio; coordinated education and arts outreach for the United We Serve initiative; and taught high school classes as a substitute teacher in New Jersey.

 As a freelance consultant, Phil has conducted market research, produced digital content, and advised senior leadership at Campus Compact, the CO Department of Higher Education, and iCivics.